monooso/docker-nginx/README.md

 Don't forget to map whatever port your site configuration is listening on.

 ### Volumes ###
-The image defines three volumes:
+The image defines two volumes:

 1. `/etc/nginx/conf.d`, which should contain your `site.conf` files.
 2. `/var/code`, which should contain your application code.
-3. `/var/log/nginx`, which is where the container will write its log files.

 Example usage: